lawalgren/ml-notes/notes.md

 Kinesis Producer Library (KPL)
   * Provides a layer of abstraction specifically for ingesting data
-  * Automatic and conrfigurable retry mechanism
+  * Automatic and configurable retry mechanism
   * Additional processing delay can occur for higher packing efficiencies and better performance
   * Java wrapper